 Every crop is different!
 It goes without saying, but grapes are not tomatoes, and tomatoes are not corn.
-There are hundreds of different kinds of farms, ranging from trees to roots (and that’s not even including livestock and ranching).
-Each crop needs to be measured differently to generate actionable data.
-There is no universal crop survey solution, and it will probably be specialists in each particular crop type who ultimately deliver solutions to farmers.
+There are hundreds of different kinds of farms, ranging from perennial trees and vines to annual crops producing fruit and vegetables (and that’s not even including livestock and ranching).

-Drip irrigation systems deliver water directly to a plant’s roots, reducing the evaporation that happens with spray watering systems.
-Timers can be used to schedule watering for the cooler parts of the day, further reducing water loss.
-Properly installed drip irrigation can save up to 80 percent more water than conventional irrigation, and can even contribute to increased crop yields.
+Drip irrigation systems deliver water directly to a plant’s roots, allowing for precise control of how much and where water is applied.
+Timers can be used to schedule watering for the cooler parts of the day, helping reduce water loss, while special equipment helps apply fertilizers and supplements through the drip tube.
+Properly installed drip irrigation has the potential to provide many water-efficiency benefits and can even contribute to increased crop yields.

 Many types of conventional irrigation, often called gravity-fed as they don’t use electricity or fuel to pressurize the water, can also be used on farms in California.
 In addition to using less energy, gravity-fed irrigation can also help to recharge groundwater, an important reserve for dry years.

 If water reaches the end of a field, it is called runoff, and managing it is an important part of irrigation.
 Runoff can occur for many different reasons, and in any case is a natural result of irrigation to some degree.

 Avoiding or managing runoff can save millions of gallons of water over the course of a growing season.
 One way farmers manage runoff is by recycling it as a supply for other fields or on other appropriate uses.